brianmcananey/milestone-1-project/TESTING.md

 - Improve Lighthouse Performance score on mobile by making changes including:
     - Serve images in next-gen formats (Image formats like WebP and AVIF often provide better compression than PNG or JPEG, which means faster downloads and less data consumption.)
-    - Eliminate render-blocking resources (Resources are blocking the first paint of your page.
-Consider delivering critical JS/CSS inline and deferring all non-critical JS/styles)

 Back to [README.md](/README.md#testing)